bttmly/redisched/README.md

 - `cancel(id: string): number`
 Cancels the job with the given id.
 Returns `1` if a job was cancelled, otherwise `0`

-- `get(): string?`
+- `get(max number): string?`
-Gets a single job which has passed it's expiration time.
-If there is a ready job, returns it as a string, otherwise returns `nil`
+Gets the first job with expiration less than `max`.
+If there is a ready job, returns it as a string, otherwise returns `nil`.
+Generally you'll pass the current Unix timestamp as the `max` argument.
+The argument is necessary because the script can't use something like `redis.time()` to supply it (for reasons related to replication and determinism).

 ### Configuration
 The Lua scripts use three keys to store data: a sorted set for the jobs themselves and two hashes for mapping between ids and sorted set scores.
 The initial values are `__REDIS_SCHED_DELAYED_QUEUE__`, `__REDIS_SCHED_ID_TO_SCORE__`, `__REDIS_SCHED_SCORE_TO_ID__` and can be configured by simple string replacement on the script.